nazligenc/nazligenc/README.md

 ###

-<p align="left">Hi there!
-I'm currently diving into the world of web development, focusing on Angular, HTML, and CSS.
-I'm passionate about front-end development and eager to improve my skills.
-As a beginner, I'm constantly learning and excited to share my projects and progress.
+<p align="left">I'm passionate about both Front-End and Back-End development, continuously expanding my skills to build dynamic and interactive web applications.
+My journey started with Angular, HTML, CSS, and Bootstrap, and I have since dived into Laravel, PHP, and MySQL to enhance my backend expertise.
 Follow along on my journey.
 Let's build something amazing together!</p>

 ###